cboylesthebest/supreme-system/README.md

 ## 📁 Featured Projects

+***1. Drafting a professional statement

+***2. Conducting a security audit

+***3. Analyzing network structure and security

+***4. Using Linux commands to manage file permissions

+***5. Applying filters to SQL queries

+***6. Identifying vulnerabilities for a small business

+***7. Documenting incidents with an incident handler’s journal

+***8. Importing and parsing a text file in a security-related scenario

+Creating or revising a resume
 ### 1. Security Audit Report
 **Description**: Conducted a detailed audit for a simulated business environment.
 **Skills**: Risk assessment, asset identification, control recommendations.